Lorne Blair in Bali

 His project was a teak house to be built from several traditional houses that he had bought in Java and were now lying in a great pile of -what seemed like- a stack of burning wood.
 Lorne had studied building techniques from books on traditional buildings in Malaysia and Borneo.
 He sought advice from architects and never shied the knowledge of the crafstmen who worked for him.
 He showed me the drawings he had made and needed my small hands to make a model, he said.
 I was intrigued by his project and it had always been my dream to build a house so I joined with great enthusiasm.

 The house featured unnecessary complicated items like a pentagon shaped look-out bedroom at the very top of the house open to all five sides.
-And a luxury tray-lift from the kitchen to this tiny master bedroom.
+And a tray-lift from the kitchen to this tiny master bedroom.

 The sealed air-conditioned/dehumidified editing studio was in sealed air connection with book cases in the library on another floor so the books would not mould in the humid climate.
 Secret panels hid his stereo equipment and his liquor stack.